This article will help you read and understand your pathology report for oligodendroglioma.

 The brain and spinal cord are made up of specialized cells called glial cells and neurons.
 The glial cells are further divided into cells called astrocytes, oligodendrocytes, ependymal cells, and microglial.

 Oligodendroglioma is a type of tumour that can start in the brain or spinal cord.
 It is made of abnormal oligodendrocytes.
-This tumor can occur at any age but most start in adults.
+This tumour can occur at any age but most start in adults.

 A biopsy is a surgical procedure that removes a small piece of tissue for examination by a pathologist.
 The purpose of a biopsy is to establish a diagnosis.
 A test called immunohistochemistry may be performed to confirm the diagnosis.